top of page

 COMPLETE WORKERS' CLAY PIPES:

-Most of these intact examples, all found on the Thames foreshore, are workers' pipes, designed for smoking while at work, rather than at leisure, as they were small enough to be held in the mouth, leaving the hands free to continue working.
-These probably all date from the 1800s.
+Most of these intact examples are workers' pipes, designed for smoking while at work, rather than at leisure, as they were small enough to be held in the mouth, leaving the hands free to continue working.
+Most of these date from the mid to late 1800s and are unmarked, but each is slightly different in design.
+The only marked ones are the Cork pipes, one of which has a shamrock on the heel, the other a shield, and the second pipe which has a maker's stamp with the initials RL.

 Complete clay pipe, curved